dbsnapper/dbsnapper/docs/configuration.md

 description: DBSnapper configuration file and description of settings
 ---

-# Configuration Settings

-The config file specifies your targets along with system settings such as working directory and secret encryption key.
+The DBSnapper configuration file specifies your local targets along with system settings such as working directory, DBSnapper Cloud authentication token, defaults, overrides, and much more.
+This file is located at `~/.config/dbsnapper/dbsnapper.yml` by default.

 ## Sample Configuration